-- [Instructor] I do want to record a short video to stress how important a proper view mode is.
-So we have our default bunny here, I can work on this bunny with very, very dramatic shaders applied.
-So maybe this purple one, it looks gray, it looks really awesome to work on it, and as I'm sculpting and doing things, I can see a bit how things are changing.
-I can press the W for wire frame key to really see how things are changing over time, as things are growing and I'm adding different volumes into the mesh and all of that.
+[Narrator]- I do want to record a short video to stress how important a proper view mode is.
+So we have our default bunny here.
+I can work on this bunny with very, very dramatic shaders applied, so maybe this purple one, it looks great looks really awesome to work on it.
+And as I'm sculpting and doing things, I can see a bit how things are changing.
+I can press the W for wireframe key to really see how things are changing over time, as things are growing and I'm adding different volumes into the mesh and all of that.

 And as I'm going in and selecting different areas, I can create different face groups and all of that.
-But, these shaders are not probably the best shader to use.
-So this was a green face group, if I go down and try to find some sort of a metallic green shader like this, some of the face group colors can kind of get blended into the model itself, and there are sometimes some issues that you run into, I'm example, using the inflate key in reverse to deflate.
+But, these shaders are not probably the best shaders to use.
+So this was a green face group, if I go down and try to find some sort of metallic green shader like this, some of the face group colors can kind of get blended into the model itself, and there are sometimes some issues that you run into I'm, example, using the "inflate" key in reverse to deflate.

-So I've just created something that is a huge, huge problem for 3D printers and for modeling.
-So you might think, ah it really doesn't look that bad, let me do it again here onto the ear and I'm just kind of modeling in different ways.
-But you see I'm using the inflate tool, it's inflating right here, inflating right here, but here it's actually deflating.
+So, I've just created something that is a huge, huge problem for 3D printers and for modeling.
+So you might think, ah, really doesn't look that bad.
+Let me do it again here onto the ear and I'm just kind of modeling in different ways.
+But, you see, I'm using the "inflate" tool, It's inflating right here, inflating right here, but here it's actually deflating.
 Why the heck is that?
-Or, I do the deflate tool and I deflate, but here it's inflating.
+Or, I do the "deflate" tool, and I deflate, but here it's inflating.
 What's going on?
 You can't really tell.

 This course was recorded and produced by HoneyPoint3D.
 We're pleased to host this training in our library.

 - Working with multiple objects in Meshmixer

 - Using the measurement tools to analyze objects